 Flat light performance

 I had the opportunity to ski with these goggles on a very overcast wintery mix kind of sleeting, kind of snowing day.
 That is about the worst conditions possible for flat light.
 These goggles excel in flat light conditions.
 They have some blue light filtering in the lens.
 My friend wearing a bright blue jacket had a slightly purple appearance while wearing these.
 Blue light color filtering is the trick Smith Optics has used for years with their ChromaPop lens.

 The Adapt goggles do a very good job of bringing out details in the snow and terrain.
 These were the best out of the 3 Glade Optics goggles I tried out for flat light performance.

 I wore these goggles for a couple hours in the evening as the sun went down on a clear day.
 I always felt good about how well I could see the snow terrain.
 They worked well in both the areas of the mountain that were shadowed and dark and areas that were still getting evening sun.
 With regular goggle lenses, one of the 2 areas would have been either too dark to see well or too bright.
 The photochromic lens gets light enough to work well for night skiing too.

 Bright light performance

-Bright, clear blue skies are the one light condition that these goggles do not excel at.
-With a max darkness of VLT 30%, they will leave you wishing for something darker.
+Bright, clear blue skies are the one light condition that these goggles do not excel at but do alright.
+With a max darkness of VLT 30%, they aren’t as dark as a 10% VLT lens.
 This is most noticeable if you are on a chair lift that is going up directly into the sun.
-They will work fine if you are staying in the trees or areas with a lot of shadows.
+I have spent enough time skiing with them in cloudless conditions and thought performance was good enough.

 The Adapt goggles stayed clear and fog free the whole time I worse them on the high humidty wintery mix day.
 That is the kind of day where there is a lot of water getting into the goggles and fogging becomes a problem.
 These goggles passed that day with flying colors.